iivanoo/covid-apps-observer/data/data_us/reports/resources/com.onemedical.android___3.16.30/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.onemedical.android 1 reviews"/>
 </p>

+> I was suddenly logged out of the app and can't login despite going so far as resetting password and uninstall/reinstalling.
+I've restarted my phone as well.
+I just get the login screen with no messages to fix.
+I've contacted tech support and will update.
+Before this issue, I loved using the app.<br> :date: __2021-07-13 04:06:12__

 > App will not let me log in from my Android/ Pixel phone.
 It takes me back to log in page without erroring out.
 Please fix this.
 I can sign into website no problem.
 I complained over a month ago.
 Changing my password did not solve it.
 Reloading app did not solve it.<br> :date: __2021-07-03 06:15:05__

 > Not allowing a log on<br> :date: __2021-06-28 20:51:44__